aiidateam/aiida-quantumespresso/docs/source/user_guide/get_started/examples/pw_tutorial.rst

 for the execution (pseudopotentials, etc.).
 It will be then sent on cluster, submitted, and after execution automatically retrieved and parsed.

-To know how to monitor and check the state of submitted calculations, go to :doc:`../state/calculation_state`.
+..
+To know how to monitor and check the state of submitted calculations, check the :ref:<AiiDA-core documentation`aiida:calculation_state`>.

 To continue the tutorial with the ``ph.x`` phonon code of Quantum ESPRESSO, continue here: :ref:`my-ref-to-ph-tutorial`.